Rosenberg Matthew Hamilton Purchases 199 Shares of The Coca-Cola Company (NYSE:KO)

 The Coca-Cola (NYSE:KO) last posted its quarterly earnings data on Sunday, April 18th.
 The company reported $0.55 EPS for the quarter, beating the Zacks’ consensus estimate of $0.50 by $0.05.
 The Coca-Cola had a net margin of 24.90% and a return on equity of 41.37%.
 The company had revenue of $9 billion for the quarter, compared to analyst estimates of $8.58 billion.
 During the same period in the prior year, the firm posted $0.51 EPS.
 The company’s quarterly revenue was up 4.7% on a year-over-year basis.
 Research analysts predict that The Coca-Cola Company will post 1.88 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, July 1st.
-Stockholders of record on Tuesday, June 15th will be given a $0.42 dividend.
-This represents a $1.68 annualized dividend and a dividend yield of 3.08%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, July 1st.
+Shareholders of record on Tuesday, June 15th will be issued a dividend of $0.42 per share.
 The ex-dividend date of this dividend is Monday, June 14th.
-The Coca-Cola’s dividend payout ratio (DPR) is presently 79.62%.
+This represents a $1.68 dividend on an annualized basis and a yield of 3.08%.
+The Coca-Cola’s payout ratio is currently 79.62%.

 The Coca-Cola Profile